 Each evening this cup fills with delicious hot cocoa.
 On a particularly snowy night it will have an appropriate amount of marshmallows.
 It refills after having provided a satisfying cup to the holder of the cup.
 If held upside down without the intention of consumption, this cup is empty.

 Peter Chiykowski is the creator of The Story Engine, a deck of endlessly customizable storytelling prompts for DMs and writers.
 He also is the award-winning creator of multiple webcomics and Nat 21 Workshop, a shop for the funniest tabletop tees, pins, and travel dice towers around.

 Pedro Galicia is a GM with over 20+ years of experience building worlds and running games.
 He is the creator and GM of the World Walkers D&D podcast.
 He is also an Emmy Award winning father and husband, which can be confirmed by referencing his bio.

 The authors would like to thank:

 - The Homebrewery for their incredible adventure-formatting tool licensed under the MIT license

 - /u/AeronDrake for the cover and table of contents template

 - Alessio Zaccaria for the cover image

-Again, if you'd like to access the prettily packaged PDF, just sign up for the mailing list here.
+Again, if you'd like to access the prettily packaged PDF, just sign up for The Story Engine's mailing list here.